Uniswap/token-lists/README.md

 This package includes a JSON schema for token lists, and TypeScript utilities for working with token lists.

+The JSON schema represents the specification for a token list which can be used in the Uniswap Interface.

 ## Validating token lists

 This package does not include token list validation.
 You can easily do this by including a library such as